Logo Voyage

 OsmAnd navigation options.

-An open source app for (offline) maps and navigation by OpenStreetMap (OSM).
-OsmAnd focuses on car, bicycle, and foot navigation via GPS (and others if available to the phone).
-There is also some support for public transit, nautical, and ski navigation.
+OsmAnd is an open source app for maps and navigation.
+OsmAnd focuses on fully-functional offline capabilities for navigating by car, bicycle, and foot.
+There is also support for public transit, nautical, and ski navigation.

-While the car navigation of OsmAnd can barely compete with Google Maps (and lacks traffic information), it out-competes the competition by far on the non-car navigation side.
-The level of detail provided of course depends on OpenStreetMap coverage, but for tracks and trails it remains unrivaled in most parts of the world.
-Offline functionality, GPX import and export, as well as the optional use of elevation information are particularly handy for hiking and biking trips.
-It is also one of the few foreign apps that work reasonably well in mainland China.
+While its car navigation can barely compete with Google Maps (most notably, it lacks traffic information), it out-competes more popular apps by far on the non-car navigation side.
+Offline functionality, GPX import and export, and (optional) use of elevation information are particularly handy for hiking and biking trips.

-• Mapy.cz – Another popular app and similar to OsmAnd, but not open source.
+Mapy.cz is another popular app and similar to OsmAnd, but not open source.
 It has been around for almost the same amount of time and found an equally enthusiastic base of users and supporters.

 In case OsmAnd does not cover your needs or is too challenging, try this app.
 They also have Android and iOS version: Mapy.cz

-• Organic Maps – A newcomer as of 2023, created by the original developer team of Maps.Me.
+Organic Maps is a newcomer as of 2023, created by the original developer team of Maps.Me.
 Functionality and map details are limited, but it is an easy app to navigate with based on OpenStreetMap information.

 Supports GPS, navigation by car and on foot, and limited OpenStreetMap editing.
 But in remote regions and outdoor action, this app should probably not be leveraged.

-• Maps.Me – Not maintained actively anymore, but still working.
+Maps.Me is not actively maintained, but still works.
 And since the downloadable maps originate from OpenStreetMap, the non-maintenance should not pose a problem for the reliability of the app.

 Google Maps